googlearchive/Firebase-Unity/README.md

    }
    ```

  * Threading: Unity does not allow game object modifications from any thread other than the Main thread.
 Firebase operates on a separate thread for performance reasons, and so you can not directly edit game objects from your firebase event responses.
 You can solve this by adding a Queue with actions to be fulfilled on the main thread.
-Create a new object inside Unity, add it to the game object you just created, and insert this code:
+Create a new script inside Unity, add it to the game object you just added to the scene.
+Then insert this code.

   ```C#
   using UnityEngine;